TymoteuszGach/go-testing/README.md

 Problems:
-- how to test it? (feedback loop)
+- how to test gcf algorithm?
-- what if requirements change? for example, we would like to store the data in DynamoDB